JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_cov(eeg; norm=true)
 ```

-Calculate covariance between all channels of `eeg`.
+Calculate covariance matrix for all channels of `eeg`.

 **Arguments**